trailofbits/algo/docs/FreeBSD.md

 # FreeBSD / HardenedBSD

-It is only possible to install Algo on existing systems only in order to avoid recompiling the kernel while deploying
+It is only possible to install Algo on existing systems only.
+We support only 11 version for now.

 ## Pre-paring the system